evgenyneu/evgenii.com/app/projects/_posts/2014-03-15-javascript-evaluator-for-android.md

 ---
 layout: project
 title:  "JavaScript evaluator library for Android"
-meta_description: "Download JavaScript library for evaluating JavaScript in your Android app."
+meta_description: "Download JavaScript library for evaluating JavaScript in your Android apps."
 ---

 A library for evaluating JavaScript in Android app.